|

 The

-Bentley Continental series has a long history, from the original
+Bentley Continental series has a long history, from the original experimental

 W.O.
-Bentley and Rolls-Royce had a special interest in long distance
+Bentley and Rolls-Royce had a special interest in long distance Continental

-Continental motoring, the latter having produced ‘Continental’ models
+motoring, the latter having produced ‘Continental’ models since 1912.
+It was therefore

-since 1912.
-It was therefore only natural that the Bentley Continental
+only natural that the Bentley Continental model should be produced.

-Rolls-Royce asked H J Mulliner to collaborate on producing the coachwork
+Rolls-Royce asked H J Mulliner to collaborate on producing the coachwork for what

-was registered OLG490 and nicknamed ‘Olga’.
-The lightweight streamlined
+and nicknamed ‘Olga’.
+The lightweight streamlined aluminum body gave Olga an official

-circuit of 119.75 mph.
-The Bentley ‘R’ Type Continental was the
+5 lap average at the Montlhéry circuit of 119.75 mph.
+The Bentley ‘R’ Type Continental

-the standard for all Bentley Continentals that were to follow.
+for all Bentley Continentals that were to follow.

 |